-The blood test will act as a ‘rule out‘ test for the diagnosis of left ventricular systolic dysfunction and not to inform prognosis or prescribing.
+The NT Pro BNP blood test will act as a ‘rule out‘ test for the diagnosis of left ventricular systolic dysfunction.

-Measure serum natriuretic peptides (N-terminal pro-B-type natriuretic peptide [NTproBNP])) in patients with suspected heart failure without previous MI.
+Measure serum natriuretic peptides (N-terminal pro-B-type natriuretic peptide [NTproBNP])) in patients with suspected heart failure without previous MI in the following circumstances.

 Patients presenting with symptoms of heart failure, having been examined and a resting ECG and chest x – ray undertaken.

 The following patients will not be eligible to have BNP testing: